 13% of people above 55 dBA

-Southern Atlantic Beaches sounds about 84% louder than Northern Atlantic Beaches to the human ear, a 8.8 dBA gap.
+To the human ear, noise in southern Atlantic Beaches sounds about 77% louder than in northeastern Atlantic Beaches, a 8.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Mayport Rd do you need to be?